Reception 2022 - 2023

 What does the day look like in Oak and Elm Class?

 When the children first start school, they will have a few weeks of transition.
-This valuable time gives the children a chance to settle in and allows them to get to know all the staff and friends, we get to know them too.
-During the first half term, we do something called a 'Baseline.'
-This is where we assess the children, through 1:1 activities and observe them in their play.
-We take the time to get a good idea of what the children can do and plan their next steps in learning.
+This valuable time gives the children a chance to settle in and allows them to get to know all the staff and other children.
+During the first half term, we do some informal assessments to get to know what the children are able to do and identify their next steps for learning.

 If you want to see what your child should be achieving, this document is really helpful and written for you, as parents.
-Next to it, is the Development Matters Document which is what we follow when planning and teaching in the Early Years.
 Click on the images to follow the links to read them.

 What to expect, when?